Deformations of trianguline B-pairs and Zariski density of two dimensional crystalline representations: Introduction.

 In \cite{Ki10}, \cite{Bel-Ch09} or \cite{Ch09b} etc, benign representation is defined as a special class of crystalline representations.
 But, as we show in the sequel, we can easily generalize the main theorem to some potentially crystalline representations.
 Hence, before defining benign representations, we first define the following class of potentially crystalline representations.

 \begin{defn} Let $W$ be an $E$-$B$pair.
-We say that $W$ is crystabelline if $W|_{G_{L}}$ is a crystalline $E$-$B$-pair of $G_{L}$ for a finite abel extension $L$ of $K$. \end{defn} \begin{rem} Because a finite abel extension $L$ of $K$ is contained in $K_mL'$ for some $m\geqq 0$, where $L'$ is a finite unramified extension of $K$, by using Hilbert 90, we can easily show that $W$ is crystabelline if and only if $W|_{G_{K_m}}$ is crystalline for some $m\geqq 0$. \end{rem}
+We say that $W$ is crystabelline if $W|_{G_{L}}$ is a crystalline $E$-$B$-pair of $G_{L}$ for a finite abelian extension $L$ of $K$. \end{defn} \begin{rem} Because a finite abelian extension $L$ of $K$ is contained in $K_mL'$ for some $m\geqq 0$ and for a finite unramified extension $L'$ of $K$, by using Hilbert 90, we can easily show that $W$ is crystabelline if and only if $W|_{G_{K_m}}$ is crystalline for some $m\geqq 1$. \end{rem}